Cobra Kai — Season 3 Ends with the Promise of a Sequel

-Cobra Kai is a slice-by-slice vivisection of a story I love, and a fairy tale which shone like a beacon of hope through the long years of being a “nerd” in a “jock’s” world.
+Cobra Kai is slice-by-slice vivisection of a story I love and a fairy tale that shone like a beacon of hope through the long years of being a “nerd” in a “jock’s” world.
 And I’m sitting on my couch like a putz, chain-popping caramel M&Ms and loving every minute of this abomination.

 What the hell is wrong with me?
 Why is this fun?
 What would Mr. Miyagi think?